 cyber security roadmap

-The assessment provides the baseline starting point, but the critical step is to then layout your company’s cybersecurity maturity aspiration based on your specific business needs, regulatory requirements, etc. and build a robust roadmap based on a portfolio of initiatives across process development, technology deployment, and training & awareness.
+The assessment provides the baseline starting point, but the critical step is to then lay out your company’s cybersecurity maturity aspiration based on your specific business needs, regulatory requirements, etc., and build a robust roadmap based on a portfolio of initiatives across process development, technology deployment, and training, and awareness.

 To develop a successful roadmap, the following should be considered:

-• Prioritization based on business needs, risk & budgets: Based on the assessment, specific initiatives will raise in priority because they pose the greatest threat to the business operations.
+• Prioritization based on business needs, risk, and budgets: Based on the assessment, specific initiatives will rise in priority because they pose the greatest threat to business operations.
 The assessment should provide the core information necessary to prioritize the greatest risk to the organization.
 Obviously, this needs to be balanced against overall budgetary constraints.

-• Measurement & Tracking: In parallel to any defensive or detective initiatives, the organization should build an ability to track and measure progress.
-The measurement category added to version 1.1 emphasizes the need for this.
+• Measurement and tracking: In parallel to any defensive or detective initiatives, the organization should be able to track and measure progress.

 Maturity Cycle